snotskie/ttrpg/md/index.md

 ### Stats
 <!-- _class: rules -->

+All characters in this game have the following Stats:

 **🧠 Head:** Intellectual pursuits, problem solving, puzzles, riddles, scanning for information, recalling facts, insight, reasoning, operating and building complex machines, playing practiced music, picking locks.
 With a high Head Stat you can tackle intellectual puzzles with ease.
 With a low Head Stat you may find yourself confounded easily or solutions to puzzles just outside your reach.